 setOf(FileArtifact) unjar(Path j, Path t, String p, Boolean m)

 Unpacks those artifacts in the JAR file j matching the ANT pattern p into the target path t whereby m determines whether the manifest shall also be unpacked.

+Java Code

+The Java extension for VIL/VTL also provides a special artefact type to support code creation and formatting in any sequence (in contrast to the Java artefact/instantiator discussed in Section 2.2).
+This artefact is currently in development and will be documented as soon as possible.

 AspectJ

-The AspectJ [1] extension allows to directly compile5 Java and AspectJ source artifacts from VIL.
+The AspectJ [1] extension allows to directly compile6 Java and AspectJ source artifacts from VIL.

 Types